fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

     caption="Spatial (left) and temporal (right) architectures."
 >}}

 Eyeriss [[Chen et al.](https://dspace.mit.edu/bitstream/handle/1721.1/101151/eyeriss_isscc_2016.pdf)] proposed this approach and taxonomy in 2016.
-Field programmable gate arrays (FPGAs) have been doing this since the beginning, with distributed SRAM near the login or the special purpose macros available on the silicon.
+Field programmable gate arrays (FPGAs) have been doing this since the beginning, with distributed SRAM near the logic or the special purpose macros available on the silicon.
 I do not know if it is brain-inspired but it makes sense from a silicon perspective if you want to maximize efficiency.

 ## Axiom 5
 > NorthPole uses two dense networks- on-chip (NoCs) (20) to interconnect the cores, unifying and integrating the distributed computation and memory (Fig. 2, C and D) that would otherwise be fragmented.
 These NoCs are inspired by long-distance white-matter and short-distance gray-matter pathways in the brain and by neuroanatomical topological maps found in cortical sensory and motor systems (21).
 One gray matter–inspired NoC enables spatial computing between adjacent cores (Fig. 3 and fig. S1).
 Another white matter–inspired NoC enables neuron activations to be spatially redistributed among all cores.